malickateeq/Vue-Js-Notes/README.md

     // Redirect to some URL
     // $router is available via `vue-router` package this.$router.push("/logout");

+    // If you use replace you can't go back to the previous route this.$router.replace("/register");

     // For named routes
     this.$router.push({ name: "logout", params: { userId: this.id } });